sungeunchoi-kr/muse-app-wiki/static/docs/feature-tutorials/how-to-record-audio-into-your-daw.v1.3.7.darwin.md

+By default, Muse saves recorded audio to a file on your computer.
+You can change recording settings and enable real-time DAW recording in [Recording Settings](museapp://session-settings/recording)

 Additional setup is required before you can record audio directly into your DAW.
 We recommend you follow our [Audio Recording Tutorial](https://www.youtube.com/watch?v=8EnY17wy3Vg) or you can follow the tutorial below.

 1\.
 Create a Mackie Control Surface device in your DAW